Version 1.2 | Dated: June 2020

 How will we use the information about you and why?

-At Oldfield Accountants we take your privacy seriously and will only use your personal information to provide the services you have requested from us, detailed in your Letter of Engagement and scope of service and as we have identified above.
+At Oldfield Advisory LLP we take your privacy seriously and will only use your personal information to provide the services you have requested from us, detailed in your Letter of Engagement and scope of service and as we have identified above.
 We will only use this information subject to your instructions, data protection law and our duty of confidentiality.

 Our legal basis for collecting and using the personal data described above will depend on the personal information concerned and the specific context in which we collect it.